 1,000 Places To See with Wanderlust

-Author Patricia Schultz has transformed her New York Times bestselling book, 1,000 Places to See Before you Die, into an illustrated masterpiece featuring 1,000 mesmerizing photographs displaying the world as you’ve never seen it before.
-This Deluxe edition has been reconceived for the photographic format and features 100% new material.
+Author Patricia Schultz has transformed her New York Times bestselling book, 1,000 Places to See Before you Die, into an illustrated masterpiece travel book featuring 1,000 mesmerizing photographs displaying the world as you’ve never seen it before.
+This Deluxe edition of travel book has been reconceived for the photographic format and features 100% new material.

 Ian: Author Patricia Schultz has taken her bestselling book, 1000 Places to See Before You Die, to new heights.
 In her new deluxe edition, 1000 Places to See Before You Die: The World As You’ve Never Seen It Before, the reader is immersed in gorgeous scenic photographs handpicked by Patricia.

 Patricia S.: It’s a mix of photographers from all over the world who specialized in particular regions or cities.

 Ian: Avalon Travel’s new Moon travel book, Wanderlust, includes hundreds of pages of travel interests and destinations.
 Editor Grace Fujimoto tells us that Wanderlust’s eclectic list of travel ideas has something to offer for everyone.

 Grace F.: I feel like we hit a lot of different interests with these lists.
 Hopefully everyone will be able to find a list in there that really speaks to that.

 Ian: Join us for conversations with New York Times bestselling author Patricia Schultz, and Avalon Travel’s Grace Fujimoto, as we explore, 1000 Places to See Before You Die, with Wanderlust, on World Footprints with Ian.